 A Simple Guide to Survival Analysis in Python: A Case Study of Breast Cancer

-There are certain situations where we are interested in the time it takes for certain events to happen.
+There are certain scenarios where we are interested in the duration it takes for some events to happen.
 A manufacturing company might want to measure the average time it takes for its new machines to develop fault.
 A businessman might be interested in how long he is able to retain his customers.
 To better prepare, a vehicle insurance company might want to study the time it takes before clients make an insurance claim.
 All these problems have two things in common: time and event.

 Basically, any analysis that has to do with time-to-event is a form of survival analysis.
 And as shown above, time can take on different meanings.
 Time before fault, time of retainment, time until insurance claim, etc. Event too can take various meanings, depending on the interest of the study.
 It may mean death, failure, relapse into a state, etc.